What to do as a freelancer, when a client doesn’t pay?

 They are a regulated agency who chase the money for you; they are no win no fee based.

-They do charge fees (some are set fees, some charge a percentage of the invoice)but most try to get the client who wasn’t paid to pay this fee so you do have to.
+They do charge fees (some companies charge set fees, some charge a percentage of the invoice) but most try to get the debtor to pay this fee so you do have to.

-On my long standing debt which I mentioned above, the debtor were litlerally trying to call the same day that the debt collecting agency issued there intent.
+On my long standing debt which I mentioned above, the debtor were trying to call the same day that the debt collecting agency issued there intent to them.
 I was advised not to talk to that client and withinn a week they paid the collecting agency and the fee (so I don’t have to).
 Quite amazing.
+Im still waiting to be paid by the agency!

 My 2nd long standing non paying client, paid me within hours of being contacted by the collection agency.
-What they do I can’t exatly say, but it was amazing to get paid from someone I had literally given up on; and I belive he felt I wouldn’t pursue.
+What the agency do I can’t exatly say; but it was amazing to get paid from someone I had literally given up on; and I belive, he felt I wouldn’t pursue.

 As a freelancer if you are not part of a membership or union you can feel somewhat alone and have no weight.